okkur/syna/exampleSite/content/fragments/stripe/docs.md

   enable = true
 +++

-Stripe fragment creates a form with a Stripe element inside it and is used to create payments for the users.
+Stripe fragment creates a form with a Stripe element inside, which is used to create payments for the users.

 It requires a backend for creating the customer and charge for Stripe.
-An example can be found at [here](https://github.com/okkur/syna-stripe-gcf) which can be deployed on Google Cloud Functions and works out of the box.
+An example can be found at [here](https://syna.okkur.org/stripe-gcf) which can be deployed on Google Cloud Functions and works out of the box.

 The use of a backend is also useful for saving other information from the user such as the product they selected (in case you are providing more than one products) or other metadata.